Kim Jones Collaborates With Aman - fashionabc

 Jones’ 35-piece capsule for Aman is poised as a significant step for luxury hospitality, moving beyond collaboration to a brand strategy, fashion that goes beyond mere merchandise.
 It’s a resort-specific strategy and a brand builder.
 In sync with this strategy, the pieces have been designed with versatility, practicality and adaptability to the diverse climates of Aman’s thirty-six worldwide hotel locations.

-Aman Essentials’ product portfolio can best be described as the generic hoodie and sweatpants, until now.
-The clarity of the luxury hospitality brand’s vision and market position makes it easy for the codes to be interpreted in interesting ways and that’s where Jones’ experience is so important.
+Aman Essentials’ product portfolio was described as the generic hoodie- and- sweatpants, until now.
+The clear vision of the luxury hospitality brand and its market position makes it easy for the codes to be interpreted and that’s where Jones’ experience is so important.

 “We took that idea of resortwear and sustainability as the core of the collection,” Jones tells Vogue Business.
 “We wanted items that could be worn on the beach or to a smart dinner — anywhere from Amanpulo in the Philippines, to Amangani in Jackson Hole — breathable fabrics to hike in or cool pieces you can walk around Tokyo in while staying at Aman Tokyo, which is a home away from home for me.”